 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 On the one hand, this parents’ retreat in the Melbourne Central project seems to be a luxurious expense on the part of the property owner.
 Yet, when you stop to think about it, it’s a very smart move.
 Put simply, happy kids = happy mums.
 Happy mum = a shopper happy to keep shopping.
 It’s a win-win for all parties.

 The design brief called for three key zones: a wet area for toileting/baby change; a feeding/play area; and a retreat lounge as a waiting or alternative feeding area.

-The project required a highly practical solution, ensuring children’s safety, adequate sight lines, and low-maintenance wet areas, while ensuring that the design emphasis focussed on peace and play.
+The project required a highly practical solution, ensuring children’s safety, adequate sight lines, and low-maintenance wet areas while ensuring that the design emphasis focused on peace and play.